 You can keep your jelly doughnuts, Hanukkah gelt, and Hanukkah cookies.
 For me, there is no Hanukkah food — nay, _holiday_ food — that even comes close to a plateful of lacy-edged, crispy latkes with sour cream, apple sauce, and maybe a little smoked salmon.
-They are a miracle (both because they are delicious and because it is a custom to eat foods cooked in oil on Hanukkah to celebrate the miracle of the day's worth of oil that lasted for eight days).
+They are a miracle (1)).
 But for every toothsome, crisp-exterior/tender-interior, golden-brown potato pancake served this Hanukkah, there are dozens of burned, overcooked potato pucks or, worse, underdone, raw-middled, oily disasters.
 Perhaps saddest of all is the inevitable batch of perfectly cooked latkes that are improperly drained, stacked on top of one another, rendering them sad and limp before they even get a chance to go wading in a river of sour cream.

 Through research and trial and error (so many failed batches of latkes), I have finally found the path laid down by so many latke-makers before me.
 What follows is all you need to know to achieve latke bliss.